 A CHOICE Top 75 Community College Resource for December 2022

 This volume, together with Novels Into Film, Volume One, published in 2018, offer unparalleled coverage of 228 of the most significant films adapted from the printed word.
 While most of the films in this work have been adapted from full-length novels, some come from novellas, short stories, or plays.
 This new work will appeal to both book and film lovers alike, as well as offer serious value to film study curricula.

 Featured titles include:

-The volume begins with an introduction that includes which books make the most successful adaptations and why, and significant differences between books and movies, beyond the obvious.
+Each entry provides authoritative information and scholarly analysis with a focus on narrative elements and adaptation strategies.
+Written by scholars in the field, the essays introduce fundamental concepts in literary and film criticism and address the qualities that are specific to the two media of literature and film.
 Essays are arranged alphabetically by film title, and each essay offers valuable top matter about both the book (author and date of publication) and the film (year released, director, screenwriter and actors).

 Each detailed essay is made all the more robust with images, including movie posters, stills from the film, and photographs of actors and directors at work.

 The back matter of the volume includes six significant indexes: Index of Print Works by Title; Index of Print Works by Author; Index of Print Works by Date of First Publication; Index of Films by Screenwriter; Index of Films by Director; and Index of Films by Release Date.